5 places that will kill you in less than 5 days

 Less than 5 days

-The exact number of deaths that happen each year in the Amazon seems to be impossible to work out, as most of the deaths are from people who live locally and aren’t reported in such statistics.
-Last year in 2018 there were 116 environmental activists who died in the jungle, some from getting shot, but most from getting lost.
-If you think that going to the Amazon and walking a few miles through the jungle to tie yourself to a tree at a logging camp is a good idea, i can assure you, it isn’t.
+The exact number of deaths that happen each year in the Amazon seems to be impossible to work out, as most of the deaths are from people who live locally and aren’t reported in the statistics of independent studies.
+Last year in 2018, 116 environmental activists died in the jungle, some from getting shot, but most from getting lost.
+If you think that going to the Amazon and walking a few miles through the jungle to tie yourself to a tree at a logging camp is a good idea, I can assure you, it isn’t.

 3) Antarctica